redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 toc: true
 ---

-Increasingly, technical writing jobs require knowledge of something called "version control.
+Increasingly, technical writing jobs require knowledge of something called "version control."
 The most popular version control system is a program called [Git](https://git-scm.com/).
 It's commonplace now for TW job posts to list Git as a required skill.

 This page provides an explanation of what Git is and how to use it.
 I emphasize topics of interests to technical writers, especially those who write or are interested in writing developer documentation.